csev/py4inf/README.md

 This book is available with a
 Creative Commons
 Attribution-NonCommercial-ShareAlike 3.0 Unported License.
-So as long as you are not intending to profit rom the translation, no permission to translate and publish is needed.
+So as long as you are not intending to profit from the translation, no permission to translate and publish is needed.
 If you want to sell the resulting translated book commercially, please see the Appendix on Copyright and contact me.